Become a Certified Proctor

 What is a proctor?

 In order for us to maintain our accreditation with all health authorities, our program must contain two components: training (online or in-class) and a certification exam.
-All food safety exams must be invigilated by a Certified NFSTP Proctor.
+All food safety exams must be invigilated by a Proctor certified by our organization.
 The proctor is there to ensure that all rules and regulations are followed.

 What do proctors actually do?

 Many things need to happen before, during and after an Exam, in order for the results to be valid and certification approved.
 Below are two condensed lists of tasks required of a proctor for either exam format.